epfl-ada/ada-2023-project-patterndetectives/webstory.md

 --

 ## Tell me Johnny, who do you see often ?
 These actors practically have each other on speed dial with their frequent collaborations.
+However, as we can observe in the plot below, the average Joe couldn't care less about their on-screen rendezvous.
+The frequency of actor co-starring doesn't impact their movie ratings.
+Hollywood, take note: chemistry doesn't always translate to critical acclaim, darling!

 ## Let's play celebrity chess !
 Get ready to play a round of celebrity chess as we unravel the patterns in Hollywood's grand game of actor collaboration networks.
 It's not just about moves on the board; it's a strategic dance of connections, rivalries, and who's stealing the spotlight on the chessboard.
 Let the games begin!